Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor updated 8/2022

 Itching and skin side effects are a common and troublesome symptom of PV.
 Itching has been reported in up to 85% of patients and is very troublesome after bathing in particular.

 Treatment with hydroxyurea can exacerbate skin side effects.
 Researchers have reported a hydroxyurea-associated skin toxicity rate of 55.2%, which included ulcers (15.6%), precancerous lesions (10.4%), skin cancer (4.2%), and various other nonmalignant side effects.
 (32.3%).
-In contrast, the incidence of skin toxicity for those treated with Jakaifi (ruxolitinib), anagrelide, or interferon alpha during the study was 3.0%, 0%, and 12.5%, respectively, with an overall non-hydroxyurea cutaneous AE rate of 4.3%.9
+Non-melanoma skin cancers have been reported to occur years after treatment.13 In contrast, the incidence of skin toxicity for those treated with Jakaifi (ruxolitinib), anagrelide, or interferon alpha during the study was 3.0%, 0%, and 12.5%, respectively, with an overall non-hydroxyurea cutaneous AE rate of 4.3%.9

 Management of PV that Progresses to Myelofibrosis or Acute Myeloid Leukemia